JoeWildfong/frc-programming/src/overview.md

     Framework --> Wait[Done, waiting for Timer]
 ```

+Key takeaways:

+- All of the code you will write is within a framework called [WPILib].
+- WPILib handles as much as possible, from scheduling to interacting with hardware, leaving us to write the robot-specific logic.
+- All of our code is called on a schedule, by default every 50 milliseconds, although this is configurable.
+  Following WPILib's terminology, this guide will refer to one iteration of this loop as a **Periodic Interval**.
+  Since our code is called every Periodic Interval, it must finish running before the end of each Periodic Interval.

 ## Terms and definitions

 **FRC**: First Robotics Competition - the entire competition and community, including